-A veteran NCAA and club-level coach, Farden began his coaching career at age 18 when he opened the Spectrum Training Center in his home state of Minnesota immediately after graduating from high school.
+A veteran NCAA and club-level coach, Farden began his career at age 18 when he opened the Spectrum Training Center in his home state of Minnesota immediately after graduating from high school.
 He would coach club gymnastics for seven years before accepting an assistant position at Southeast Missouri State in 1999.
-After five years as a SEMO assistant, he was elevated to head coach in 2004—compiling a 71-48 record in six seasons and taking his team to regionals twice.
+After four years as a SEMO assistant, he was elevated to head coach in 2004—compiling a 71-48 record in six seasons and taking his team to regionals twice.
 He was named the 2008 NCAA South Central Regional Coach of the Year and was a four-time conference coach of the year.

 In 2007, the Redhawks recorded their most wins in a decade, finishing 17-9 overall.
 In 2008, SEMO climbed as high as No. 22 in the national polls and took fifth place at the NCAA Regionals.
 In his final season at SEMO in 2009, the Redhawks won the Midwest Independent Conference championship and finished with a 14-3 record.

 His SEMO teams won national academic championships in his last three seasons and his gymnasts earned 70 total scholastic All-America citations.
 He also spearheaded the fundraising for two major gymnastics renovation projects (the locker room and practice facility).